In the Year of Ferraro

 About Broadsides to Books: To honor and celebrate the writers we’ve published, we began Broadsides to Books in the spring of 2018.
 Here, we feature brief mini-reviews of books by Broadsided authors followed by a few questions about how broadside and book connect.

 Support Broadsided!
 Support local bookstores!
-We’ve created a shelf of books we’ve reviewed at Bookshop.org (when possible).
+We’ve created a Bookshop.org shelf of books we’ve reviewed (when possible).
 By purchasing books through this link, you are helping foster literature in your community.